status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 ## Recreate historical state access indices

-When performing checkpoint sync, the historical state data from the time before the checkpoint is not available.
+When performing trusted node sync, the historical state data from the time before the trusted is not available.
 To recreate the indices and caches necessary for historical state access, run trusted node sync with the `--reindex` flag - this can be done on an already-synced node as well, in which case the process will simply resume where it left off:

+To recreate a historical index from before the checkpoint, it is necessary to first download an [era archive](./era-store.md) containing the deep block history.

 ```sh
 build/nimbus_beacon_node trustedNodeSync \